tinyhttp/website/docs/main-concepts.md

 > Starting from v0.2.70, tinyhttp had basic support for template engines.
 Since v2.2, the view engine has been revamped for better compatibility with express.

+> [Eta v2](https://eta.js.org/docs/2.x.x/examples/express) works best with tinyhttp.
+With [Eta v3](https://eta.js.org/docs/api#setting-up-eta) there's no need to register the engine, you should render templates using an `Eta` instance.

 In order to use an engine, you should first register it for a specific extension.

 ```js